Tuesday, June 23, 2015

 Movie stars tend to use spirituality as a means to justify self-absorption and rationalize materialism.

-David Cronenberg, master of the “body horror” genre, parallels Agatha’s external disfigurement (which she goes to great pains to conceal) with the internal spiritual decay of Hollywood’s beautiful people (which they make no effort to conceal at all).
-Agatha’s arrival is disruptive because her desire to make amends really means forcing others to confront and/or expose their secrets.
+David Cronenberg, master of the “body horror” genre, parallels Agatha’s external disfigurement (which she goes to great lengths to conceal) with the internal spiritual decay of Hollywood’s beautiful people (which they make no effort to conceal at all).
+Agatha’s arrival is disruptive because her desire to make amends forces others to confront and/or expose their secrets.

-Just as Havana’s regression therapy is a means of confronting her past through the reliving of it; Agatha ritualistically recites Paul Éluard’s poem, Liberty, while one pair of siblings ceremoniously restages the wedding of another pair of siblings (their parents), in order to free themselves from the toxic damage of that bond.
-To free themselves from the chain of addiction, cycle of abuse, legacy of mental illness, and the curse of ghostly hauntings.
+Just as Havana’s regression therapy is a means of confronting her past by reliving it, Agatha ritualistically recites Paul Éluard’s poem, Liberty, while one pair of siblings ceremoniously restages the wedding of another pair of siblings (their parents) to free themselves from the toxic damage of that bond.
+To free themselves from the chain of addiction, the cycle of abuse, the legacy of mental illness, and the curse of ghostly hauntings.

 Dressed for A Date With Destiny

 The burning of Los Angeles is a vivid metaphor of purification in Nathanael West's classic novel, The Day of the Locust.
-In that book and in the brilliant 1975 film, West depicted a Hollywood devoid of love and undeserving of redemption.
-David Cronenberg finds contemporary Hollywood to be at least as monstrously grotesque as West did back in 1939, but he also posits the possibility that it is a city capable of reclamation.
+In that book and in the brilliant 1975 film, West depicted a Hollywood devoid of love and unworthy of redemption.
+David Cronenberg finds contemporary Hollywood at least as monstrously grotesque as West did in 1939, but he also suggests that it is a city capable of reclamation.

 "Love is Stronger than Death"